luckie/best_in_place/README.md

 - Sanitize HTML and trim spaces of user's input on user's choice
 - Displays server-side **validation** errors
 - Allows external activator
+- Allows optional, configurable OK and Cancel buttons for inputs and textareas
 - ESC key destroys changes (requires user confirmation)
 - Autogrowing textarea
 - Helper for generating the best_in_place field only if a condition is satisfied